Intrinsic alignments of galaxies in multiple projections: Methodology

-where $\boldsymbol{\psi}$ represents the $w_{g+}$ or $\tilde{\xi}_{g+,2}$ data vector, and $C_{ij}^{-1}$ is the inverse of the covariance matrix.
+where $\psi$ represents the $w_\mathrm{g+}$ or $\tilde{\xi}_\mathrm{g+,2}$ data vector, and $C_{ij}^{-1}$ is the inverse of the covariance matrix.
 However, when using the jackknife method to estimate the covariance matrix, only a limited resolution of

 can be attained, with $N_{\mathrm{sub}}$ the number of jackknife regions, as explained by \citet{Gaztanaga_2005}.
 Following the procedure from \citet{ES01,Gaztanaga_2005}, we therefore introduce a resolution condition, imposed on the covariance, which becomes more influential when the projections are combined.
-The SNR can then be calculated as follows.
-First, the data and the covariance need to be normalised.
+The S/N can then be calculated as follows.
+First, the data and the covariance need to be normalised according to

-where, $\sigma_i$ is the variance, the square root of $C_{ii}$.
+where $\sigma_i\coloneqq\sqrt{C_{ii}}$ is the variance.
 After the normalisation, we perform a Singular Value Decomposition (SVD) of the covariance matrix,

 where $D_{kl}$ is, per definition, a diagonal matrix with elements $\lambda_i^2$.
 Note that other literature commonly refers to $V$ as hermitian instead of $U$.
-In the case of a positive-definite symmetric matrix, like a covariance, this is irrelevant because $U=V$.
-To implement the condition for the resolution, which is given by,
+In the case of a positive-definite symmetric matrix, such as a covariance, this is irrelevant because $U=V$.
+The uncertainty on $\Delta C_{ij}$ can be translated into a condition on the $\boldsymbol{D}$ eigenvalues, given by

-we need to express the normalised data vector in the basis where the covariance is diagonalised using the SVD.
-The new data vector elements therefore become:
+which we motivate more in-depth in Appendix \ref{app: Derivation of the resolution cut}.
+We conduct the rest of the analysis in the basis where the covariance is diagonalised.
+Therefore, the new data vector elements become

-When using the inverse of an estimated covariance, as we need for the SNR (Eq. (\ref{eq:SNR general})), we apply the Hartlap factor to correct for the bias introduced by the inversion \citep{Hartlap_2006}.
-This factor is given by:
+When using the inverse of an estimated covariance, as we need for the S/N (Eq. (\ref{eq:SNR general})), we apply the Hartlap factor to correct for the bias introduced by the inversion \citep{Hartlap_2006}.
+This factor is given by

 where $p$ is the number of elements in the data vector.
 It is only valid when $p<N_\mathrm{{sub}}-2$, which is true in our case.
 As we are effectively reducing the number of elements in the data vector by imposing the resolution condition, we are using the number of elements left after the condition is included as our $p$, which is consistent with the work of \citet{Philcox_2021}.
 As the data vector length changes with a factor of $2$ or $3$, depending on the number of projections combined, but $N_\mathrm{{sub}}$ remains the same, the Hartlap factor will be different according to the number of projections.